jawooson/AI_Project_3/README.md

 ## Intended Structure of documentation
 1. Discuss BoW generally [check]
 2. Discuss BoW NN
 3. Discuss BoW implementation in CodeSearchNet

 4. Go into how the testing is done, metrics used, methodology.
 	a.
-How is testing is done?
+How is testing is done? [check]
 	b.
-What is MRR, why does MRR need to be used here
+What is MRR, why does MRR need to be used here [check]
 	c.
-Discuss why leaderboard uses NDCG .
+Discuss why leaderboard uses NDCG . [check]

 ## 1. Some Notes on Bag of Words Model